 - a) requirements for wood preservation,

 - b) requirements for analyses of materials,

 - c) manufacturing practices for pressure and thermal impregnation of chemicals for the preservation of wood,

 - d) requirements for impregnation results,

 - e) good utilization practices, and

-- f) quality assurance and, when appropriate, conformity assessment.

 CAN / CSA O80 Series - 21 Wood Preservation Standard describes and specifies the requirements for the treatment of wood with preservative chemicals.
 The standard describes all aspects from pre-treatment handling through treatment, and final testing and analysis.